iamAden/Flight-Ticket-Booking-System/README.md

   - open application.properties file under com.ft.flight>src>main>resources>application.properties
   - ```server.port=8081``` can change to whatever u like, eg 8081 or 8082, etc
   - so when u go to check the website go according to your server port, eg localhost:8081/login
+ - TIP: localhost:8080/ won't work, u have to /login